-In accommodation as in everything, Anassa offers an almost bewildering choice: simple Garden-View Rooms, Studio Suites with private plunge pool, 2-bedroom family Suites sharing a living room, opulent 1-bedroom Suites with stunning sea views from Jacuzzi balconies and four-poster beds.
-There are even 2-storey villas (Residences) with private pools, original art and antiques, to suit a large family travelling with nanny (and very deep pockets).
-See the full listings on our rates page, and let yourself be guided by the reservations staff, your budget and availability.
+In accommodation as in everything, Anassa offers choice: tranquil Garden-View Rooms (the only ones without sea views), Junior Suites (where we stayed on our most recent revisit), Studio Suites with private plunge pool, 2-bedroom family Suites, opulent 1-bedroom Suites with stunning views from Jacuzzi balconies and four-poster beds.
+Residences come with private pools, original art and antiques, for larger parties (and deep pockets).

-Rooms are spread across the main hotel building (3 storeys), a couple of smaller annexes, and a rambling ‘village’ of one- and 2-storey residences spread across the 85,000 sq.m. campus, all linked by paved lanes (one of which is just wide enough for the buggy to deliver your bags).
+Rooms are found in the main 3-storey hotel building, some smaller annexes, and a ‘village’ of 1- and 2-storey residences spread across the 85,000 sq.m. campus, linked by paved lanes (wide enough for the golf cart to deliver your bags).
 All are well screened by rampant foliage: vivid bougainvillea, yellow-and-purple latana bushes, silvery olive trees.
 Eastward buildings enjoy the most seclusion (as well as morning sun); westward rooms are closest to the pools and beach (better for families).

-All share the same classic Med-meets-colonial elegance.
-Expect parquet or marble floors, cream timbered ceilings (with fan), louvred cupboards and shutters, voile curtains wafting in the sea breeze.
-Some have a marble fireplace, a vast mirror or a hand-painted dowry chest big enough for the bride to hide inside.
-But there’s no doubting the quality of materials and generosity of space, especially in the marble-lined bathrooms (all of which, even in the cheapest rooms, have a tub and separate walk-in shower).
+All share the same classic Med-meets-colonial elegance: parquet or marble floors, cream-timbered ceilings (with fan), louvred shutters, voile curtains wafting in the breeze.
+Some have a marble fireplace, vast mirror or hand-painted dowry chest, with high quality materials and generosity of space, especially in the marble-lined bathrooms (all with a tub and separate walk-in shower).